 Meniscal Tear Symptoms

-Meniscal tears often do not cause symptoms or problems.
-However, if you do have a torn meniscus the following symptoms are what you might expect to experience.
+Meniscal tear symptoms are not very prevalent upon occurence of the injury.
+However, if you do have a torn meniscus the following symptoms are what you might expect to experience:

 - Pain with running, walking or standing for long durations.